protonemedia/laravel-browser-kit-macro/README.md

 composer require pbmedia/laravel-browser-kit-macro --dev
 ```

-If you're using Laravel 5.4, add the Service Provider to your `config/app.php` file:
+If you're not using Package Discovery, add the Service Provider to your `config/app.php` file:

 ```php
 Pbmedia\LaravelBrowserKitMacro\BrowserKitMacroServiceProvider::class,